VA Horizon vs. Hiring In-House: Real Cost Comparison for Real Estate Investors

 Employment relationships carry legal obligations that don't exist in a VA service agreement.
 Terminating an in-house employee - even a poorly performing one - involves documentation, notice periods, potential severance, and exposure to wrongful termination claims.
 In slow months, you're still paying a fixed salary.
 Reducing an in-house cold calling team is a meaningful business decision with real legal and financial consequences.

-Wholesaler verdict: In a deal-volume-driven business, month-to-month flexibility isn't a luxury - it's a structural advantage that protects your margins in slow markets.
+Investor verdict: In a deal-volume-driven business, month-to-month flexibility isn't a luxury - it's a structural advantage that protects your margins in slow markets.

 Frequently Asked Questions